nicksunderland/genepi.utils/README.md

 <!-- badges: end -->

 The `genepi.utils` package is a collection of utility functions for working with genetic epidemiology data.
+The only function at the minute is `chrpos_to_rsid()`, a helper to map chromosome and position data (+/- alleles) to over 1 billion dbSNP rsIDs (for the 156 build).

 ## Installation